-Meanwhile, many areas of the U.S. experienced a significant increase in home prices, with a median list price reaching a new record in June 2022, hitting \$450,000.
+Many areas of the U.S. experienced a significant increase in home prices, with the median list price reaching its peak in 2024 after a slight dip in 2023.
+While it has since started to decline, the numbers still exceed 2020 prices.